BEVERLY WILLIS, FAIA (1928-)

 1975 - The Pacific Point Condominiums, 5001-5017 Palmetto Avenue, Pacifica CA. Multifamily housing for Alpha Land Co.
 A single building of 12 apartments repeated 8 times for a total of 96 apartments.

-1975 - The Volcano Schoolhouse Remodel, aka the Beverly Willis Weekend Home, 21447 National Street, Volcano CA. Located in a ghost town, once a mining town, the original building served as the one-room schoolhouse.
-Willis purchased it in 1964-65 and renovated it in 1975-76.
+1975 - The Volcano Schoolhouse Remodel, aka the Beverly Willis Weekend Home, 21447 National Street, Volcano CA. Located in a ghost town, once a mining town, the original building was a one-room schoolhouse built in 1855.
+Willis purchased it in 1964-1965 and renovated it in 1975-1976.
 It appears to have been updated on the exterior and was last sold in 2003.

-1976 - The Senator Alan Cranston House, Palo Alto CA. Status unknown.
+1976 - The Senator Alan Cranston House, Palo Alto CA. Unbuilt.

 1977 - The George and Rita Neary House, Oregon.
 Unbuilt.